chnm/anthologize/readme.txt

 * added anthologize logo and part-item breadcrumbs to PDF output
 * partially OOified epub export
 * added part-item nesting to epub ToC
-* added cover image option to epub output (might not work in all readers)
+* added cover image option to epub output (might not work in all readers. standards-schmandards)

 = 0.5-alpha =